 3. Luke Mackley and Tyler Whitworth: they are a sustainable travel couple who love vegan food and previously participated in #ZeroWasteJuly.
 As they outline on their blog, they aim to promote a conscious and mindful lifestyle and for brands who wish to work with them, they must meet at least one of the following principles: vegan, eco-friendly or sustainable products; low carbon emission travel; plastic-free; give back to a cause, community or organisation; raise mental health awareness; not tested on animals; independently owned, local or family-run business; use natural or organic materials or re-purposed or recycled materials; slow and conscious production; no child/forced labour; or are an one percent for the planet partner.

 4. Rachael Cooney: she is a micro-influencer and sustainable advocate who is currently renovating her home and has attempted to do this as sustainably as possible by using reclaimed and second-hand pieces (she loves Facebook Marketplace).
 She is also the co-founder of More This, an ethical directory of sustainable brands.

 5. Demi Colleen: she is a vegan influencer and veterinary nurse who covers sustainability, dopamine dressing and skincare.
 She often promotes colourful eco-friendly fashion and shares her favourite ethical brands on Instagram Stories.
-As Colleen shared at a recent panel, she doesn’t strive for perfection, but that said, she does seem to work with like-minded brands that are typically eco-conscious.
+As Colleen shared at a recent panel, she doesn’t strive for perfection, but that said, she does seem to work with like-minded brands that are typically eco-conscious and celebrates Earth Day.